Azatek

-Azatek (Ազատեկ) is a village in the Vayk Municipality of the Vayots Dzor Province of Armenia, on the left bank of the Arpa River.
+Azatek (Ազատեկ) is a village in the Vayk Municipality of the Vayots Dzor Province in Armenia, on the left bank of the Arpa River.

 History

 The spring, located at the heart of the village, holds significant historical and cultural importance.
 It was a focal point for the Armenians who migrated from Khoy and Salmast and established the village in 1828.

 According to archaeological findings, Azatek is believed to be the ancient Azat village.

 In the past, it was a part of the Sharur-Daralayaz uezd of the Erivan Governorate and was known as Azadek.